ai-arie/rooftop-objects-cv/README.md

         - need the output of 'convert-segmentation-annotations-coco-to-yolo.ipynb' in order to run.

 IMPORTANT: in all the notebooks above, one has to change the path to the directory when running to your location.
 All notebooks should run on Google Colab.

+** PV-negative: Ended up not using this class in the analysis.
+These annotations denote cases where the PV installation is non-enclosing, meaning there is a piece of roof in the center of the installation which is not covered by PV-cells.
+YOLO is able to correctly segment objects even without specifying these cases.